Why I Spent Two Years Investigating a Notorious Mass Shooting

 I spent a significant part of the next two years investigating the Isla Vista tragedy and figuring out the right way to tell this story.
 New details about Elliot’s life from Chin and others, and a trove of previously unreported case evidence that I obtained, reveal important lessons.
 This is knowledge that can help prevent other attacks—but much of it had been buried by the mythologizing about Elliot as the iconic leader of a violent incel “revolution,” and by other unhelpful themes about America’s epidemic of mass shootings.

-These new insights and evidence are featured in my Mother Jones cover story, which we’re publishing online today.
-An accompanying Reveal audio investigation will allow the public to hear from the mass shooter’s mother for the first time.
+These new insights and evidence are featured in my Mother Jones cover story, “Lessons From a Mass Shooter’s Mother,” which we are publishing online today.
+An accompanying Reveal audio investigation will further allow the public to hear from the shooter’s mother for the first time, in her own voice.
 My new reporting includes:

 • Chin Rodger’s extensive account of what she did and didn’t notice, or misunderstood, about her troubled son’s behaviors—warning signs that she had no way of knowing about back then, but that can potentially help experts, and the public, prevent future mass shootings